lauriequincey/snowlines/README.md

 Analyse spatial snowline altitudes without any code, 'anywhere' in the world, in a matter of minutes.

 Note: The end result from running this produces a red coloured snowline.
-You will have to manually zoom in to see the extent of the delineation as, for speed, Earth Engine applies an adaptive resolution to the viewer.
+You will have to manually zoom in to see the extent of the delineation as Earth Engine uses adaptive resolution.
 This algorithm automatically ignores ice caps and glaciers.

 ## Analysis Code
 Analysis scripts can be found under the "analysis" folder.
 They are written in R script and desgined to be generic so they should work with any files downloaded from earth engine.
 The scripts are written to work within "~/snowlines/" path.